 Dyes, preservatives and fragrances provide valuable benefits.
-Dyes are an important visual cue that helps you know where you're spraying a product and, in fact, that it's the product you intended to use.
+Dyes can be an important visual cue that helps you know you are using the product you intended to use.
+Or for products such as candles, dyes can help you match a color to your home décor.
 Preservatives prevent the growth of microbes as products sit on store shelves or in the home, helping the products last longer and perform better, without becoming spoiled.
 Finally, many people associate a fresh fragrance with a clean and welcoming home, and they specifically seek out products that offer this added benefit.

 While some chemicals, such as asbestos and arsenic are very dangerous, or “toxic,” just about every chemical has a degree of toxicity associated with it.
 Take table salt, or sodium chloride, for example.
 When used sparingly, table salt simply makes dinner taste better.
 But if you eat an excessive amount, table salt can be a factor in high blood pressure.
 So is it toxic?
 The answer is: Table salt CAN be toxic if used excessively, but when used in moderation, it’s NOT toxic.
 What matters is the amount used, or dose.